Morwenn/cpp-sort/docs/Fixed-size-sorters.md

 #include <cpp-sort/fixed/sorting_network_sorter.h>
 ```

-This sorter provides [sorting network](https://en.wikipedia.org/wiki/Sorting_network) algorithms to sort collections of size 0 thru 32.
+This sorter provides size-optimal [sorting networks][sorting-network] for 0 thru 32 inputs.
 While using a generic algorithm for the task such as a Batcher's odd-even mergesort may be too slow to be usable, the resulting unrolled sorting networks may be fast enough and even tend to be faster than everything else when it comes to sorting small arrays of integers without requiring additional memory.

 ```cpp
 template<std::size_t N>